EricaAndreose/florentiaillustrata_gender_analysis/sparql_queries.md

-# Florentiae Illustrata — SPARQL Query Collection
+# Florentia Illustrata — SPARQL Query Collection
 ## Female Property Ownership in the Florentine Cadastre of the 19th century

-This repository collects SPARQL queries designed to explore the **Florentiae Illustrata** dataset.
+This repository collects SPARQL queries designed to explore the **Florentia Illustrata** dataset.
 The dataset is modelled using the [CIDOC-CRM](http://www.cidoc-crm.org/) ontology and published as RDF/Turtle.

 The queries in this collection focus specifically on **female property ownership**: identifying women in the records, measuring their holdings, characterising the types of property they owned, and detecting co-ownership patterns.
-Women appear in the cadastre with a distinctive identifier (`moglie_di`, "wife of"), which this collection uses as the primary gender filter.
+Women appear in the cadastre mostly with a distinctive identifier (`moglie_di`, "wife of"), which this collection uses as the primary gender filter.

 ---